qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 * Give the portal a diamond block overlay `/portal set_portal_nbt {overlayBlockState:{Name:"minecraft:diamond_block"},overlayOpacity:0.6,overlayOffset:-0.3}`

 * Give the portal a triangular shape `/portal set_portal_nbt {width:2,height:2,specialShape:[-1.0d,0.0d,1.0d,0.0d,0d,1.0d],cullableXStart:0,cullableXEnd:0,cullableYStart:0,cullableYEnd:0}`

+#### About Portal Shape Editing

+You can edit the portal shape by editing the NBT tag of `width`, `height`, and `specialShape`.

+If the NBT tag `specialShape` is present, the shape will be determined by `specialShape`, otherwise `width` and `height`.

+`specialShape` is a number list, every 2 numbers represent a 2D point and every 3 points represent a triangle.
+But after editing the shape, artifacts may appear.
+Some sections in the portal are not rendered, some sections behind the portal are not rendered.
+This is due to this mod's frustum culling rendering optimization.
+To fix the artifact, you need to assure that every triangle in `specialShape` does not exceed the rectangle area defined by `width` and `height`.
+And the rectangle area defined by `cullableXStart`, `cullableXEnd`, `cullableYStart`, and `cullableYEnd` does not exceed the portal shape.